PhD student, Oregon State University

 About Ana Carolina

 Ana is a doctoral student in anthropology at Oregon State University, working with cultures of computing and producing knowledge at the intersection of anthropology and Science and Technology Studies (STS).
-Her research interests include artificial intelligence, digital and data-driven technologies, and their makers in the US context.
+Her research interests include the materiality of AI, data centers and other data-driven technologies in the US context.

 Contact